Please be ready with your application reference number starting with 'P'. For example P1234567

 If you apply for a license, a job opening, a volunteering role or other work appointments, you will likely be asked to submit a Criminal History Check.
 In some cases, it even becomes a mandatory requirement if what you apply for falls under the "sensitive" activities like care of vulnerable, aged, financial roles, child-related roles and co.

 The Criminal History Check certificate has become an important document in Australia.
 It improves the decision making of employers and keeps society safer for the vulnerable.
-Therefore, most potential applicants must provide valid and updated copies of a National Criminal History Check when applying for a position.
+Therefore, most potential applicants must provide valid and updated copies of a Nationally Coordinated Criminal History Check when applying for a position.

 Criminal history checks go through a compulsory process where after submission, the application form is firstly checked for compliance from the agency where you apply.
 It is then forwarded to the national criminal database for a result.
 In some cases, an official from a state or territory police agency will need to manually vet an application if it has been referred for manual processing.

 This process takes time and resources of the agency where you apply and also from Australian police agencies who maintain criminal records and release results in accordance with the purpose of the check and Australia’s spent convictions scheme.

 Due to this resource intensive process, it is important to note that all criminal history check requests in Australia come with a fee.
 It is therefore not possible to obtain an authentic criminal history check that is free.

 The most common way of applying for a Criminal History Check is by doing it yourself.
 Individuals can apply online or in person.
 When individuals apply for a Police Check, they bear the total cost.